-9.2 The Employer and the Union recognize the rights of employees to work in an environment free from harassment and acknowledge their responsibilities to take all reasonable and appropriate actions to foster such an environment.
+- 9.2 The Employer and the Union recognize the rights of employees to work in an environment free from harassment and acknowledge their responsibilities to take all reasonable and appropriate actions to foster such an environment. - Harassment means engaging in a course of vexatious comment or conduct against a worker in a workplace that is known or ought reasonably to be known to be unwelcome.